m4ttsch/omscs-notes-notes/computer-networks/spam.md

 Spam messages often contain payloads that can be harmful, such as malware.
 Alternatively, many spam messages are **phishing attacks**: attempts to steal private or sensitive information, like passwords.

-How can we separate the spam from the “ham”?
+How can we separate the spam from the "ham"?

 ### Content-based filtering
 Content-based filtering looks at what is being said in the email.
-For example, a content-based filter might reject mail containing particular words, like “viagra” or “Rolex”.
+For example, a content-based filter might reject mail containing particular words, like "viagra" or "Rolex".

 Unfortunately, there are [many different spellings of viagra](http://cockeyed.com/lessons/viagra/viagra.html).
 In addition, message content can be carried not only in text, but in images, excel spreadsheets, audio and movies.